Addison’s Disease in Dogs

 Diagnosis and Treatment of Canine Addison’s Disease

 Many undiagnosed cases of Addison’s disease culminate in an Addisonian crisis, which can be fatal if left untreated.
-A vet will determine if a dog has the condition by taking vital signs and blood work, looking for indicators like cardiac arrhythmia and high potassium.
+A vet will determine if a dog has the condition by taking vital signs and blood work, looking for indicators like cardiac arrhythmias (abnormal heart rhythm) and high potassium.
 Emergency treatment for Addison’s disease in dogs involves stabilizing the animal through rehydration, cortisol-replacement medications, and other drugs to counteract the effects of hyperkalemia (excessive potassium).
 Prolonged hospitalization may be required until your pet’s electrolytes have stabilized.

 If you visit the vet during a non-emergent episode, a diagnostic ACTH (adrenocorticotropic hormone) stimulation test may be undertaken.
-Measuring levels of cortisol in the pet’s blood before and after a hormone injection can often provide a definitive diagnosis; if Addison’s disease is present, the dog will show no increase in cortisol levels.
+Measuring levels of cortisol in the pet’s blood before and after an ACTH injection can often provide a definitive diagnosis; if Addison’s disease is present, the dog will show no increase in cortisol levels.

 Long-term treatment of Addison’s disease in dogs primarily consists of hormone replacement therapy.
 Injections of corticosteroids are usually required to manage the condition and keep a pet healthy and happy.
 An oral medication is also available; talk to your vet about the best dosage and method of administration for your pet.
-Regular vet visits may be required at first to measure your dog’s hormone and potassium levels, ensuring they’re not dangerously elevated.
+Regular vet visits are required at first to measure your dog’s hormone and potassium levels, ensuring that they’re not dangerously elevated.
+When these levels become stable, monitoring visits will be less frequent (a few times a year).

 How To Manage Addison’s Disease in Dogs